Sarabesh-Baskaran/Sarabesh-Baskaran/README.md

 Developed a Java application using JDBC and MySQL to manage banking transactions and account data.

-### 👨‍💼 Employee Management System – REST API
+### 👨‍💼 Meaty Matters – Food Ordering Website (UI)

-Built a CRUD-based RESTful API using Spring Boot.
+Built a static food ordering web interface using HTML and CSS.
-Integrated MySQL with Spring Data JPA & Hibernate and tested endpoints using Postman.
+Structured page with proper semantic HTML and styled using modern CSS techniques.

 ### 🏥 Patient Survey Form